molindo/react-apollo-network-status/README.md

 </ApolloProvider>
 ```

 In this example `<LoadingIndicator />` calls `useApolloNetworkStatus`.
 By default, the operations fired from queries and mutations will only affect consumers of `useApolloNetworkStatus` below a given provider.
-You can turn on bubbling in order to report network status to parents as well.
+You can enable bubbling in order to report network status to parents as well.

 ```jsx
 <ApolloProvider client={client}>